New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 Think about your last 100 customers.
 How many bought once and disappeared?
 How many came back within three months?
 Six months?
 The answers reveal whether you're building a customer base or just processing transactions.
 The CLV to CAC ratio tells the real story of your business model.
 Spend €100 to acquire a customer worth €300 over their lifetime, and you have a 3:1 ratio that funds sustainable growth.
 Each customer generates €200 beyond their acquisition cost - money you can reinvest in better products, customer service, or finding more customers like them.
 But if that customer is only worth €120 over their lifetime, you're operating on razor-thin margins that leave no room for growth, competition, or mistakes.

-The insight that changes everything: Getting an existing customer to buy again is far easier than converting a stranger.
+The insight that changes everything: Improving your customer retention rate is far cheaper than finding new strangers to convert.
 They already know your product works, trust your brand, and understand your value.
 Yet most businesses spend 80% of their energy chasing new customers while their existing base slowly leaks away.

 Low CLV signals a fundamental problem - either you're attracting customers who don't really need what you're selling, or you're failing to deliver enough ongoing value to justify repeat purchases.